Solvable Tuple Patterns and Their Applications to Program Verification: Implementation and Experiments

-In the set-mode (resp. multiset-mode), \chocolat{} infers set (resp. multiset) tuple patterns as described in Section~\ref{sec:app-multiset} and checks whether inferred invariants imply the goal clause.
-Given a system of CHCs as input, \chocolat{} tries the four modes (list-mode, set-mode, multiset-mode, and list-len-mode in this order) one by one until it finds that the CHCs are satisfiable.

-Notice that the procedure explained so far can only prove the satisfiability of the CHCs. \chocolat{} also runs in parallel a procedure based on symbolic execution to prove the unsatisfiability.
+The procedure explained so far can only prove the satisfiability of the CHCs. \iffull Thus, \chocolat{} also runs in parallel a procedure based on symbolic execution to prove the unsatisfiability.
 Given a CHC whose goal clause is \(\bigwedge_i P_i(\seq{y}_i) \land C \imp \false\), \chocolat{} searches for an assignment to variables \(\seq{y}_i\) that makes the body (\(\bigwedge_i P_i(\seq{y}_i) \land C\)) of the goal clause valid by recursively unfolding the predicates in the goal in a breadth-first manner.
 The details of this procedure are omitted, since it is rather straightforward and contains few novel ideas.
-It would be possible to utilize the result of tuple pattern inference also to speed-up the refutation process, but that is left for future work.
+It would be possible to utilize the result of tuple pattern inference also to speed-up the refutation process, but that is left for future work. \else Thus, \chocolat{} also runs in parallel a resolution-based procedure to prove the unsatisfiability.
+The details are omitted, since it contains few novel ideas.
+It would be possible to utilize the result of tuple pattern inference also to speed-up the refutation process, which is left for future work. \fi